kshaffer/hp-unconference/README.md

 a learning resource here, so commit anything you think will be helpful - new files, links, folders, whatever.

-At 2 PM on Tuesday (Eastern US Time), I'll host a Google Hangout where we'll talk about the Github approach.
+At *19:00* on Tuesday (Eastern US Time), I'll host a Google Hangout where we'll talk about the Github approach.
 I want to focus on a discussion about the "Github way" (forking, branching, and decentralization) and how it differs from the Wikipedia way and